 “My research focus is on creativity and creative motivation, and Rachael’s expertise is cities and urban community life.
 When we started reading about creative professionals called digital nomads, largely successful people who were nevertheless choosing to quit plum jobs in top tier cities around the world to reinvent themselves and pioneer new kinds of working communities, we were intrigued,” Dr. Litchfield said.
 “The opportunity to be among the first researchers to learn and write about that kind of truly new phenomenon is rare and exciting, and we knew that a book would be necessary to do justice to the story.
 During this difficult time, the book tells an engaging story about the possibilities that remote work offers.”

 Integrating research methods from fields including sociology, business and technology to explore the relationships between work and location, Drs.
-Litchfield and Woldoff share their insights on how creativity and motivation can exist and even flourish in these non-physical work spaces while maintaining a critical eye on what this means for the future of work.
+Litchfield and Woldoff share their insights on how creativity and motivation can exist and even flourish in these non-traditional work spaces while maintaining a critical eye on what this means for the future of work.

 About Washington & Jefferson College